-Spring 2014 BAYS Spring Travel Soccer - Boys Tryouts Nov 11th at Forekicks, Norfolk
+Spring 2015 BAYS Spring Travel Soccer - Boys Tryouts Nov 11th

-Tryouts for the Spring 2014 Boys U10, U11, U12 and U14 Travel teams will be held indoors at Forekick Norfolk on Monday November 11th.
-The times are posted below:
+Tryouts for the Spring 2015 Boys U10, U11, U12 and U14 Travel teams will be held at Mylod fields on Nov 11th, weather permitting, as scheduled below:

 Players wishing to play on SELECT teams MUST attend the tryouts.
 If your player has a conflict, please notify your coach or the Boys Travel Director Rich Mazzocca IN ADVANCE.

 All players should arrive 10-15 minutes early for their session to sign in, bring their 2 tryout shirts from the June tryouts, cleats, shin pads, water bottle and a ball.

 Tryouts are drop off only.
 Parents should return 5-10 minutes before the end of the session to pick their player up.

 Full information on the tryout process is available on the www.walpolesoccer.org website under the Programs tab, in the Tryouts section.

 Select teams will typically be placed in the most competitive divisions in the BAYS travel league (Divisions I & II).
 These teams require a big commitment from parents & players; to attend 2 practices each week, every Saturday game, and likely attend tournaments each season.
 While WYSA understand that players have multiple sporting, family and religious commitments (and actively encourages them), the expectation for Select travel team commitment is high; that players will attend 90% of practices, 90% of games each regular season and 100% of all end-of-season MTOC tournament games.
 If a player is playing club soccer in the Maple or Region 1 League and will have conflicts, please let us know so that we factor that into the player's team placement.